fygar256/bi/README.md

 2025-04-13 version 2.6.9 change 'm' to 'v' for scripting notation in the future and adjustment of search commands 2025-04-14 version 2.7.0 added scripting function.
 2025-04-14 version 2.7.3 a little adjustment
+2025-04-14 version 2.8.0 added simple expression functionality and add a little adjustment
 --------------------

       I won't owe any responsibility for the result of application of